 2000Everybody experienced "a hard landing" after the "Goldtooth" tour.
 Almost the entire TASK group was passed on to jobs or further education.
 We constructed a new building with dormitory and school rooms.
 We opened SFI non-formal education school, and received recognition from the Department of Education.

 We had the first group of students from the International School come to Stairway for a week of exposure and education on street children and children's rights.

 22 endangered street children were admitted into SFI for therapy and non-formal education.

 1999With the musical "Goldtooth" as the main element, SFI launched an international advocacy campaign promoting children's rights.
 The TASK group, consisting of 17 former street children, performed for more than 20.000 people in 5 different countries.
-One of these performances was at the UN headquarter in Geneva, Switzerland in celebration of the 10th anniversary of the UN's Convention on the Rights of the Child.
+One of these performances was at the UN headquarters in Geneva, Switzerland in celebration of the 10th anniversary of the UN's Convention on the Rights of the Child.

 Through a very authentic performance, TASK clearly illustrated the worlds that still lie in between the words and promises of the convention and the reality of millions of children around the world.